cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 [^disclaimer]

-[^disclaimer]:  This is an initial revision, pieced together from
+[^disclaimer]: This is a rather drafty initial revision, pieced
-    various contributions, so it has a higher level of redundancy than ultimately desired.
+    together from various components, so it has a higher level of redundancy than ultimately desired.

 --- middle